Play Live Radio

 Phillip Esteban's first memories of food are tied to cooking with his grandmother when he was a young child.
 Undated photo.

 “So one day, I was like, six years old, and she asked, ‘Do you want me to teach you how to make it?’”
 Esteban recalled.
 “Probably so she didn’t have to do it anymore, and I just remember baking with my grandmother.
 And then in college, I remember still having the passion for food.
-I think as a Filipino culture, everything revolves around food, whether it's graduations or parties or birthdays.
-So in college, I was just hosting dinner parties, and my roommate was like, ‘Dude, you need to go to culinary school.
+I think Filipino culture, everything revolves around food, whether it's graduations or parties or birthdays.
+So in college, I was just hosting dinner parties, and my roommate was like, ‘Dude, you need to go to culinary school.'
 So I dropped out of college, and then enrolled to culinary school.
-My parents were definitely questioning what that path was, but they visited me at the first restaurant I was working at, and they could see how happy I was, and they.
+My parents were definitely questioning what that path was, but they visited me at the first restaurant I was working at, and they could see how happy I was.
 They never said anything after that.”

 But back in the early 2000s, Filipino cuisine was not on the menu at culinary school.